lauracrews/meltwater-advection-ice-freezeup/README.md

 1. The date range of interest is covered by Cycles 109 & 110.
 Select all passes.
 Update the geographic range to 70°N to 90°N, -180°E to -130°E <br />

 You will then receive an email to download several hundred zipped .asc files.
 Unzip these files into the directory ~/meltwaterAdvection/data/DOT/raw/

+**Alternatively, the data are available on my github as [rawDOT.zip](https://github.com/lauracrews/meltwaterAdvection/raw/main/rawDOT.zip)**
 ##